kalabakas1/MPE/Documentation/BlackFriday2019.md

 All these things were the result of changing deadlines and missing time and proper environments to test it on.
 Our own QA environment consisted of a single server shared with a handful of other customers solutions - we could not test infrastructural changes.

+> If you cut corners, make sure to get the time to revisit the code, fix the hacks and clean up the code

 ## Conclusion
 So what to conclude?
 Measure, monitor, change, and then repeat the entire thing.
 Someone said that before.
 These steps has been central along with having a specific goal to achieve - then you know when you are somewhat done.

-It were a project that contained a lot of mistrust towards the developers.
-The customer seemed to have lost trust and positivity in the completion of the project resulting in a lot of bad motivation.
-It is a beautiful story about mistrust, success, curiosity, and invisible heroes.
+Don't be afraid to crash you site, as long as you learn something new that you then can optimize and change.

+By going through this flow constantly you have something to show the customer when they ask about a status on the optimization.
+This approach helped us so much that we concluded internally that we could have gone through Black Friday with one web-server and still be able to bring the customer 60% more revenue (approx $3.8 mil.) during the 24 hours of Black Friday.